awegroup/MegAWES/README.md

 ![Aircraft](DE2019_Aircraft.jpeg)
 <!--<img src="DE2019_Aircraft.jpeg" alt="alt text" width="600"/>-->

-MWAWES is a Matlab/Simulink model of an airborne wind enrgy (AWE) system based on a tethered rigid wing that is operated in pumping cycles producing multiple megawatt of electricity.
+MegAWES is a Matlab/Simulink model of an airborne wind enrgy (AWE) system based on a tethered rigid wing that is operated in pumping cycles producing multiple megawatt of electricity.
 The framework is a further development of the graduation project of Dylan Eijkelhof which was jointly supervised by TU Delft, ETH Zurich and DTU [[1,2]](#References).
 The ultimate purpose is to provide a reference model of a megawatt-range AWE system and a computational framework to simulate its operation.
 The simulink framework includes the following model components:

 * Pre-calculated look-up tables for aircraft's aerodynamic behaviour.
 * Segmented tether with a single attachment point at the kite's centre of gravity.